sleak-lbl/weekly-emails/items/spinup.md

-### Learn to Use Spin to Build Science Gateways at NERSC: Next SpinUp Workshop Starts February 4
+### Learn to Use Spin to Build Science Gateways at NERSC: Next SpinUp Workshop Starts on Thursday!

 Spin is a service platform at NERSC based on Docker container technology.
 It can be used to deploy science gateways, workflow managers, databases, and all